pda/arduino-zero-without-ide/README.md

 arduino-zero-without-ide
 ========================

-Messing with an Arduino Zero sans-IDE, on a ThinkPad running Arch Linux.
+Messing with an Arduino Zero board without using the Arduino IDE, from a ThinkPad running Arch Linux.

 Installed packages
 ------------------